ashrlm/Handwriting-Recognition/readme.md

 recognition.
 It uses the MNIST database (http://yann.lecun.com/exdb/mnist/) for training and testing

+### Dependencies
+This program requires the `python-mnist` package from PyPI.
+This can be installed by running `python -m pip install python-mnist` from the command line

 ### Structure
 This structure of the network used in this neural network is:
 - 784 Input Neurons